odohpraise/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that displays content list of directory
+Script that displace what changes directory directory